Ixerba: Stem and leaves

 Tawari is a small tree of up to 10 m high with a spreading crown.
-The trunk is usually between 2–4 dm in diameter, and covered by a dark to grayish brown bark.
+The trunk is usually between 2–4 dm in diameter, and covered by a thick grayish brown bark that acts as a buffer.
 Young branches have few flat-lying pale unicellular T-hairs, while the peduncles, pedicels, sepals and petals are thickly covered in such hairs, giving them a felty look.
 The leaves are alternately positioned along the stem and often almost create a whorl at the end of a growth period, with the bud at the end covered in stout triangular scales.
 These scales have entire margins fringed with simple single celled hairs.
 The first leaves to appear when growth recommences are an intermediate series between schales and full leaves.
 Stipules at the base of the leaf stem are absent.
 The leaf stalk is stout, fleshy and about 2 cm long.
 The somewhat fleshy and distinctly leathery simple leaf blades are yellowish to dark green on top and pale green beneath and measure 6-16 × 1–4 cm, are lanceolate to elliptic in shape, while the widest point may be at or beyond midlength, with a pointy tip, and the edges are coarsely serrated.
 A small gland is present at the tip of each tooth.
 Young leaves are often reddish and have rolled-in margins.
 Leaves on young shoots may be relatively narrower.
 Old leaves discolor to orange or red.